 It’s definitely one of my “Top 10” Australian bushwalks – I’ve very fond memories of my last Wilsons Prom bushwalk here many years ago.
 The accommodation at the Lightstation makes it feasible to do the Wilsons Promontory Southern Circuit as an overnight walk, and without having to carry a heavy backpack.
 My only recommendation (other than “just do this walk!”) is to avoid busy holiday periods if you can, and book the Lightstation accommodation (or camp sites) well in advance.

 Best time of year to hike in Wilsons Prom?

 You can hike the Wilsons Prom Southern Circuit all year.
-Summer is arguably the best time, with warm weather and least rainfall – but also the most number of people.
-If you walk in autumn or spring you’re more likely to get some rain, but booking campsites will be much easier, Winter brings colder weather, but also the highest rainfall and number of rainy days.
+Summer is arguably the best time, with warm weather and least rainfall – but it also the most number of people.
+If you walk in autumn or spring you’re more likely to get some rain, but booking campsites will be much easier.
+Winter brings colder weather, but also the highest rainfall and number of rainy days.